-So these four young men who had been working together, talking together, eating together, drinking together, - they go off by themselves to talk the thing over to think the thing through.
+So, these four young men who had been working together, talking together, eating together, drinking together, they go off by themselves to talk the thing over to think the thing through.
 This is not just an event in history, something that happened about 1906 years ago.
-It is much more than that, even though we may judge that on that hill top in Palestine the direction of human history took a turn towards a new order.
-That story describes in graffic poetical imagery a process that is constant in humann life.
-No perperson escapes it; every institution is judged by it exacting crueskkonn questions, and plus or minus answers.
+It is much more than that, even though we may judge that on that hilltop in Palestine the direction of human history took a turn toward a new order.
+That story describes in graphic poetical imagery a process that is constant in human life.
+No person escapes it; every institution is judged by its exacting questions, and plus or minus answers.
 Forward into the alluring land of hope and promise, or away into some corner of oblivion.
-Consider the detail .
-Jesus , as many a youth has done before, and is doing to day, nurtured in the heroic stories of a great past, profoundly moved by the Great Tradition of the race. had dedicated himself to a new and great faith of a better world of to-morrow in which the rule of God, the father of all should come to its full realization.
-Alone amid the down-hearted and discouraged, the defeated and frustratedm men and women among whom he lived, withm a clear understanding of the past, a wise penetrating knowledge of human beings t, he faced the future with hope and courage.
+Consider the detail.
+Jesus, as many a youth has done before, and is doing today, nurtured in the heroic stories of a great past, profoundly moved by the Great Tradition of the race, had dedicated himself to a new and great faith of a better world of tomorrow in which the rule of God, the father of all, should come to its full realization.
+Alone amid the down-hearted and discouraged, the defeated and frustrated men and women among whom he lived, with a clear understanding of the past, a wise penetrating knowledge of human beings, he faced the future with hope and courage.
 The response had been tremendous.
 The multitudes followed.
 Now the hounds of mammon and the established, decaying order were on his trail.
 Already he could hear their dismal and threatening baying, altogether too near for comfort.
-What was in his mind as he and the three close disciples climed the hill away from the crowd.
+What was in his mind as he and the three close disciples climbed the hill away from the crowd?
 What would be in your mind under similar circumstances?
-What is in your mind when you come face to face with similar but less forbidding situations.
+What is in your mind when you come face-to-face with similar but less forbidding situations?

-First.
-Am I right ?
-Are the judgements that I have made on the present sound, true and just ?
-Are my pictures of the heroic past valid ?
-Are my hopes for the future well grounded ?
-Is my faith in the nature of life and its destiny supported by all that I know and feel ?
-Has life a meaning beyond the common round of food, raiment, shelter, mating, and pleasure ?
-These questions become real and pressing when the hounds are baying at one's heels.
+First, am I right?
+Are the judgements that I have made on the present sound, true and just?
+Are my pictures of the heroic past valid?
+Are my hopes for the future well-grounded?
+Is my faith in the nature of life and its destiny supported by all that I know and feel?
+Has life a meaning beyond the common round of food, raiment, shelter, mating and pleasure?
+These questions become real and pressing when the hounds are baying at one's heals.

 Second.
-The second question is much more personal 2.
-Having answered all the varitations of the first question in the affirmative, the next question is, - Have I the moral courage to carry through, sealing with my life itself my faith in the convictions that I have talked of to the disciples and the multitudes?
-Am I the real thing, or just an adle babbler?
+The second question is much more personal.
+Having answered all the variations of the first question in the affirmative, the next question is, Have I the moral courage to carry through, sealing with my life itself my faith in the convictions that I have talked of to the disciples and the multitudes?
+Am I the real thing, or just an idle babbler?
 Such were the questions in this self-chosen, or God-chosen youth.